Norwy History, Family Crest & Coats of Arms

 The name Norwy is an old Anglo-Saxon name.
 It comes from when a family lived in or near "the north wood," as in the northernmost wood within a particular jurisdiction; or in one of the several places named Norwood or Northwood found throughout England.

 Early Origins of the Norwy family

-Another 161 words (12 lines of text) covering the years 1590 and 1675 are included under the topic Early Norwy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Norwy research.
+Another 81 words (6 lines of text) covering the years 1590 and 1675 are included under the topic Early Norwy History in all our PDF Extended History products and printed products wherever possible.

 Norwy Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Norwy were recorded, including Norwood, Northwood, Norwold, Narwold and others.

 Early Notables of the Norwy family (pre 1700)